 Companies often use this approach in conjunction with a PEO arrangement.
 Any employees are hired through the PEO, which is responsible for human resources functions and takes on employment liabilities.

-The Representative Office is the flipside of the sales office.
+The Representative Office in China is the flipside of the sales office.
 No business activity can be conducted in this type of office, but it manages its own human resources duties.

 The company has all of the liabilities associated with directly hiring employees.
 The company has more control over hiring and payrolling a local team.